camilagazolla/camilagazolla.github.io/SILVER_microbiome.md

 ADD IMAGE HERE

-# ASV picking and taxonomic classification
+# ASV picking with DADA2

 We start with the paired-end fastq files that have been demultiplexed and with barcodes/adapters removed.